sarah-antillia/TensorflowEfficientUNet-Image-Segmentation-Augmented-GastrointestinalPolyp/README.md

 Test loss    :0.1439
 Test accuracy:0.9678999781608582
 </pre>
-As shown above, the loss score for the test dataset is better than that of the second experiment based on TensorflowSwinUNet Model
+As shown above, the loss score for the test dataset is better than that of the third experiment based on TensorflowSwinUNet Model
 <a href="https://github.com/sarah-antillia/TensorflowSwinUNet-Image-Segmentation-Augmented-GastrointestinalPolyp">TensorflowSwinUNet-Image-Segmentation-Augmented-GastrointestinalPolyp</a>
 <br>
 <img src="https://github.com/sarah-antillia/TensorflowSwinUNet-Image-Segmentation-Augmented-GastrointestinalPolyp/blob/main/projects/TensorflowSwinUNet/GastrointestinalPolyp/asset/evaluate_console_output_at_epoch_52.png"